YoniGR94/Firefighter_wage_progres/firefighters_lm_wildfires.md

 available data about wildfires.
 We will see that although the sample is too small, some information can be found.

-so let’s get started with the libraries:
+So let’s get started with the libraries:

 ## Set data